RyanOC20/Stack/docs/SUPABASE_SETUP.md

 # Supabase Setup

 ## Configure Environment
-1. Copy `supabase/config/supabase.env.example` to `.env` and fill in your Supabase project reference, anon, and service keys.
+1. Copy `supabase/config/supabase.env.example` to `supabase/config/supabase.env` (or `.env` if you prefer) and fill in your Supabase project reference, anon, and service keys.
+The bootstrap script will create `supabase/config/supabase.env` for you if it does not exist.
 2. Export the variables in your shell session or let the Supabase CLI load them automatically.

 ## Start Local Stack